VAaRrUNn/RAG-APP/README.md

+Chat with Your data.

-This repo provides RAG implementation using different techniques and libraries.
+This repo contains implementation of a RAG system using `llama-index`, `langchain` and `huggingface`.

-This repo is currently wip.
+To run this app you can use colab:
+> colab link here -> [link]

+Todos's:
+- Integrate history into chat
+- CPU support with quantization